DSHIVAAY-23/Z-RWA-Monorepo/contracts/evm/SEPOLIA_DEPLOYMENT.md

 **Deployment Status:** ✅ **COMPLETE AND VERIFIED**

-**Ready for:** Grant submission to Fuse Team and any EVM-compatible chain
+**Ready for:** Grant submission to EVM Team and any EVM-compatible chain